Existence of unbiased resilient estimators in discrete quantum systems: Estimation theory

 where $F_Q=\operatorname{Tr}[\rho_\theta L^2]$ is the quantum Fisher information.
 The symmetric logarithmic derivative (SLD) is the operator $L$ satisfying

-From Eq.(\ref{SLD}) it is deduced that the SLD is a hermitian operator and its eigenvectors can form an orthonormal basis.
-In the derivation of the QCRB, a general POVM $\{\Pi_x\}$ was considered but it was shown that a projection on the basis of eigenvectors of $L$ is the optimal measurement that saturates the QCRB \cite{mehboudi2019thermometry}.
+From Eq. \eqref{SLD} it is deduced that the SLD is a hermitian operator and its eigenvectors form an orthonormal basis.
+In the derivation of the QCRB, a general POVM $\{\Pi_x\}$ was considered but it was shown that a projection on the basis of eigenvectors of $L$ is the optimal measurement that saturates the QCRB~\cite{mehboudi2019thermometry}.
 As in the classical estimation theory, the QCRB is always saturable in the asymptotic regime.
-Furthermore, it has recently been shown to be non-saturable within a Bayesian perspective \cite{gorecki2020pi,jarzyna2015true}.
+Furthermore, it has recently been shown to be non-saturable within a Bayesian perspective~\cite{gorecki2020pi,jarzyna2015true}.
+BhB can be expanded to its quantum counterpart QBhB, as an example of bounds in quantum estimation theory~\cite{Gessner}.
+Doing so, the QBhB state that the variance of any unbiased estimator with null $n$ first bias derivatives satisfies